 This morning, we will pick you up from your hotel at 7:00am and journey watch the Australian wilds waking up on a morning drive out to the West MacDonnell Ranges.
 We’ll follow the Waterhole trail through Ormiston Pound to Ormiston Gorge – a tranquil little rock pool surrounded by ochre-coloured rock walls and white-trunked eucalypts.
 Black-footed rock wallabies often pop down here for a drink, so keep those peepers peeled.
 Next up is Ellery Creek, where there’s the chance to cool off with a dip.
 Following lunch, it’s on to Simpsons Gap.
 Known as Rungutjirpa to the Arrernte people, this deep gorge, often partly filled with water, is associated with goanna, eagle and rock wallaby dreamings.
 (B,L)

-Sturdy walking shoes, sleeping bag, hat and sunscreen, toiletries, warm clothing in winter, swimwear and towel in summer, water bottle (1.5L), torch, insect repellent and camera.
+Sturdy walking shoes, hat and sunscreen, toiletries, warm clothing in winter, swimwear and towel in summer, water bottle (1.5L), torch, insect repellent and camera.

-Experienced guide and host, national park entry, meals as indicated, finger food for Uluru sunset, accommodation/Ayers Rock airport transfers, air-conditioned vehicle, Aboriginal cultural interpretive walk (min 2 passengers required) and accommodation as below:
+Experienced guide, national park entry, meals as indicated, finger food for Uluru sunset, accommodation/Ayers Rock airport transfers, air-conditioned vehicle, Aboriginal cultural interpretive walk (min 2 passengers required) and accommodation as below:

 Permanent tented camp including proper bed, linen, light, fan and power (with shared facilities) 2 nights and 1 night private twin share room (with shared facilities).

 B = Breakfast, L = Lunch, D = Dinner.

 Itineraries may vary and/or attractions be substituted for any cause including seasonal conditions, weather extremes, and traditional owner/national park requirements.